Skip to main content

 Rebate and Warranty Compliance

 SMUD and PG&E heat pump rebates sometimes require documentation of professional installation and maintenance.
+See current SMUD rebates for program details.
 Manufacturer warranties (including Carrier, Lennox, Trane, and Daikin) typically require annual documented maintenance to remain valid.

 We provide a written maintenance report after every visit — keep it with your system documentation in case you need it for a warranty claim or utility rebate audit.